NCNZ pathway overviewIQN theory and OSCE guidance

 Finish the registration steps

-After all assigned requirements are met, NCNZ can finalise registration and the next practising requirements that apply to you.
+After all assigned requirements are met, NCNZ can finalise registration and advise the next practising certificate requirements that apply to you.

 What NCNZ usually assesses during registration